Pomo: Post contact

-During this time period, two settlers named Andrew Kelsey and Charles Stone enslaved many Pomo people in order to work as cowboys on their ranch.
-They forced the Pomo Indians to work in very intense and unorthodox conditions, and sexually abused the Pomo women.
+During this time, two white settlers named Andrew Kelsey and Charles Stone enslaved many Pomo people in order to work as cowboys on their ranch.
+They forced the Pomo Indians to work in very intense and unorthodox conditions and sexually abused the Pomo women.
 The Pomo men were forced to work in harsh conditions and were not given any respect by the settlers.
-Eventually, the Pomo Indians got sick of the disrespect and horrid practices of Stone and Kelsey, so they rebelled.
+Exasperated with the violence and oppression of Stone and Kelsey, they rebelled.

 The Pomo men set up a sneak attack and killed both Stone and Kelsey.
 Because of the deaths of Kelsey and Stone, United States lieutenant J. W. Davidson and captain Nathaniel Lyon sent an army to retaliate against the Pomo people.
-This resulted in an event called the Bloody Island Massacre of 1850, on an island in Clear Lake.
-The 1st Dragoons US Cavalry slaughtered between 60 and 400 people, mostly women and children of the Clear Lake Pomo and neighboring tribes.
+During the Bloody Island Massacre of 1850, on an island in Clear Lake the 1st Dragoons US Cavalry slaughtered between 60 and 100 people, mostly women and children of the Clear Lake Pomo and neighboring tribes.

 Shortly after the massacre, during 1851 and 1852, four reservations for the Pomo were established by the United States government in California.
 Pomo were also part of the forced relocation known as the "Marches to Round Valley" in 1856, conducted by the U.S. federal government.
 By using bullwhips and guns, white settlers demanded relocation to reservations of the Pomo Indian.
 The justification given was that to protect their culture, the Pomo Indians had to be removed from their ancestral land.

 Richerson & Richerson stated that before the European conquests there was an estimated 3,000 Pomo Indians that lived at Clear Lake; after all of the death, disease, and killings, there were only about 400 Pomo Indians left.

 One ghost town in the Lake Sonoma Valley excavations was identified as Amacha, built for 100 people but hardly used.
 Elder natives of the region remember their grandfathers hid at Amacha in the mid-1850s, trying to evade the colonizing settlers.
 They tell that one day soldiers took all the people in the village to government lands and burned the village houses.

-From 1891 to 1935, starting with National Thorn, the artist Grace Hudson painted over 600 portraits, mainly of Pomo individuals living near her in the Ukiah area.
+From 1891 to 1935, starting with National Thorn, the artist Grace Hudson painted more than 600 portraits, mainly of Pomo individuals living near her in the Ukiah area.
 Her style was sympathetic and poignant, as she portrayed domestic native scenes that would have been fast disappearing in that time.